2make-org/esp-cryptoauthlib/examples/atecc608_ecdsa/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example requires ESP32 platform interfaced with Microchip's [ATECC608A](https://www.microchip.com/wwwproducts/en/ATECC608A) Secure Element.
+This example requires a Supported Target Board interfaced with Microchip's [ATECC608A](https://www.microchip.com/wwwproducts/en/ATECC608A) Secure Element.

 For making the hardware connections with `ATECC608A` chip (Secure Element), please refer [this](https://github.com/espressif/esp-cryptoauthlib/blob/master/esp_cryptoauth_utility/README.md#using-atecc608a-with-esp32-wroom-32) for details.